-Critical Analysis of “Full Moon and Little Frieda” by Ted Hughes
+Critical Analysis of “Full Moon and Little Frieda” | Ted Hughes

-The poet creates setting of the poem with winter evening; there is no sound except the barking of dog and clanking of bucket.
+The poet sets setting of poem with winter evening.
+There is no sound except barking of dog and clanking of bucket.
 He addresses his daughter Frieda “you listening to it”.
-The imagery created in first line of the poem pertains to sound; barking of dog and the clank of bucket.
+Imagery created in first line of the poem pertains to sound; barking of dog and the clank of bucket.
 Second imagery is of “spider’s web” and that too tensed.
-First two images indicate the attentiveness of child; when the child hears them, she concentrates on them.
+First two images indicate attentiveness of child; when the child hears them, she concentrates.
 For instance, when a bell is rung in front of a child, she stops crying and concentrates on its sound.
 Similar scene has been depicted in this poem.
 Though in that age child has no awareness yet she unconsciously concentrates on the sounds.

 “you cry suddenly, ‘Moon!
 Moon!’”.

-In a nutshell, this short poem of Ted Hughes is the greatest fan of Geoffrey Chaucer, therefore, he knows how to make pen pictures of natural objects.
-For-fetched metaphors have been used by the poet.
-There is clear description of natural objects.
-When the poet sees his daughter, he predicts her positive future.
-Thus, there is a theme of anticipation in this poem.
-There is also a theme related to love; especially the love between father and daughter and the love between the artist and his art.
+Ted Hughes is the greatest fan of Geoffrey Chaucer.
+He knows how to make pen pictures of natural objects.
+There is clear description of nature.
+For-fetched metaphors have also been used by the poet.
+Theme of anticipation is also evident from this poem.
+Themes of relationship and love are also there especially love between father and daughter and relationship between artist and his art.
 It is rare to find such freedom of line accompanied by appropriateness and inevitability, so that it seems to have a form as tight as a sonnet.
 It follows the technique of onomatopoeia.
-In short, themes, symbols, writing style and perfect images make this poem favourite of Ted HughesHugs.
+In short, themes, symbols, writing style and perfect images make this poem favourite of Ted Hughes.